2025 CIS Games: The games

 Competitions will be held in 19 (23) sports.

 Participating nations

 As of 15 July 2025, 1,846 athletes from eight countries had confirmed their participation in the Games.
 On 26 August, Turkey and Kuwait also confirmed their participation.
 By that time, 1,605 athletes had registered across 23 sports.
 As of 25 September, participation of 1,624 athletes from 13 countries had been confirmed.

 In addition, 2,337 delegation members are expected to take part.

+Age

+All sports in U23 except Football in U16.